Frequently Asked Questions

 .chezmoiignore in the source state.

-Patterns are supported, and the you can change what’s ignored from machine to machine.
+Patterns are supported, and you can change what’s ignored from machine to machine.
 The full usage and syntax is described in the reference manual.

 If the target already exists, but is “behind” the source, can chezmoi be configured to preserve the target version before replacing it with one derived from the source?